AU-BCE-EE/guidance-GitHub/using-issues.md

 will show up like this on the issues page:

+We need to include info on Markdown somewhere in this guidance repo.

+Here is a handy guide: https://www.markdownguide.org/basic-syntax/

+From @J-Kamp

+See issue #9 as well.

 For more on Markdown see the guidance document here.

 Visibility of issues follows the repo in general but **it is good practice to think of discussion under issues as public**.